September 26, 2016 at 8:51 pm #4793etilleyKeymaster

 Hydro (Water) Turbines operate at very high efficiencies of 85% and can work to create clean electricity for decades.
 Hydro can require very expensive generating station startup costs – including the construction of dams and sometime massive reservoirs.
 Installation will tend to consume a lot of CO2, but once built will operate with very low emissions and with few interruptions.

 Low-CO2, Non-renewable, Concentrated Energy output

-When you want clean reliable energy and you want it in close proximity to large populations where geothermal is marginal, cheap, plentiful, 30% Efficient Thorium Nuclear Reactors fit the bill.
+When you want clean reliable energy in close proximity to large populations – and geothermal is too disruptive to water tables, your next best alternative is cheap, plentiful, 30%-efficient Thorium Nuclear Reactors.

-Unlike our basic training, there are many different possible types of nuclear reactors; almost as many as there are models of cars today.
+You might not be aware that there are many different types of nuclear reactors; there almost as many options as there are models of car brands in fact.
 Thorium Reactors were designed at the same time and place as our far more expensive Rapid Breeder Uranium Reactors, in the Oak Ridge National Laboratories near Nashville, Tennessee, U.S.A. in the mid-1950s and 1960s.
-A Thorium Molten Salt Reactor (fed with Uranium oddly, but designed for Thorium) ran for five-years alongside a Rapid Breeder Uranium Reactor.
-The Director of the U.S. Nuclear Power Research Program stated very clearly that Thorium was the better choice for civilian power needs; Thorium was better for reasons of safety, economy, reliable power production, and somewhat more responsible radioactive waste management.
+A Thorium Molten Salt Reactor (the original test reactor was fed with Uranium oddly, but it was designed for Thorium) ran for five-years alongside a Rapid Breeder Uranium Reactor.
+The Director of the U.S. Nuclear Power Research Program stated very clearly that Thorium was the better choice for civilian power needs.
+Thorium – was better for reasons of safety, economy, reliable power production, and more responsible radioactive waste management options.

-As the slide above explains, a 6 kg nodule of Thorium in a liquid-fluoride reactor has the energy of:
+This slide explains, that a 6 kg nodule of Thorium in a liquid-fluoride reactor has the energy of:

 - 230 train cars of Bituminous Coal